bojieyang/indexnow-action/README.md

   For `ignore`, will outputting an notice only.
   For `error`, outputting an error message also sets the status of action to fail.
 The default value is `ignore`.

+- lastmod-required
+  `optional`.
+  Define the behavior when `lastmod` tag is not present in sitemap.
+Available value are `true` and `false`.
+  For `true`, a url entry without `lastmod` tag will be exclude.
+  For `false`, a url entry without a `lastmod` tag in sitemap may be submitted, as long as the other conditions are met.
+The default value is `true` for backward compatibility.

 ## Supported sitemap formats
 - [x] XML Sitemap